Return to Index

 - Record your bowel movements.
 Show this to your doctor.

-- Drink plenty of fluids to help loosen the bowels.
+- Drink plenty of fluids to help soften the stools.
 If you do not have mouth sores, try warm and hot fluids, like coffee or tea.
-Water works especially well.
 Eight cups of water or other fluids throughout the day is a good amount.

 - Check with your doctor to see if you can increase the fiber in your diet.
 Keep in mind there are certain kinds of cancer and certain side effects you may have for which a high-fiber diet is not recommended.
 High-fiber foods include bran, whole-wheat breads and cereals, raw or cooked vegetables, fresh and dried fruit, nuts, and popcorn.